ilexp/bmj2017-01/README.md

 ## Running it

 **This game requires a gamepad to be played**, no other input methods are supported.
 It will always use your first gamepad, if you have multiple gamepads plugged in.
+One of the things (along with audio) that fell a bit short due to time constraints :)

 Your viewport will be bigger or smaller depending on your screen resolution - a bigger screen is an advantage, but not a requirement.